Skip to navigation Skip to content Skip to subnav

 (35) “Youth apprentice” means a participant, 16 or 17 years of age, in a youth apprenticeship program.

-(36) “Youth Apprenticeship program” means a program registered by the Department as provided in section 1124, youth apprenticeship programs, of this title or, as applicable, by the federal Office of Apprenticeship.
+(36) “Youth apprenticeship program” means a program registered by the Department as provided in section 1124, youth apprenticeship programs, of this title or, as applicable, by the federal Office of Apprenticeship.
 (Added 2023, No. 55, § 1, eff.
-July 1, 2023.)
+July 1, 2023; amended 2023, No. 85 (Adj.
+Sess.), § 159, eff.
+July 1, 2024.)

 • § 1112.
-State apprenticeship agency
+State Apprenticeship Agency

 (a) The Department is the federally designated State Apprenticeship Agency and has the responsibility to oversee apprenticeship programs and apprentices in Vermont.

-(b) The Department shall take all necessary steps as required and permitted by law to maintain its status as the State Apprenticeship Agency and recognized by the federal Office of Apprenticeship under 29 C.F.R.
-Part 29, section 29.13.
+(b) The Department shall take all necessary steps as required and permitted by law to maintain its status as the State Apprenticeship Agency and its recognition by the federal Office of Apprenticeship under 29 C.F.R. § 29.13.
 (Added 2023, No. 55, § 1, eff.
-July 1, 2023.)
+July 1, 2023; amended 2023, No. 85 (Adj.
+Sess.), § 160, eff.
+July 1, 2024.)

 • § 1113.
 Vermont Registered Apprenticeship Program